14 September 2022

 For Gabrielle and I, it is another five hours from Istanbul to Almaty.
 Boarding is a bit chaotic but we depart on schedule.
 More airplane food, a pair of socks, no sleep.

 An added thought about Turkish Airlines: reading reviews, it appears to be the airline travelers love to hate.
 Their onboard service can be outstanding and the planes comfortable.
 However, I reluctantly agree with one reviewer when it comes to airport and ground service, “They hate you.”
-I can definitely recognize better treatment and maybe some of those “smiles” when flying business class as opposed to economy.
+I definitely recognize better treatment and maybe more of those “smiles” when flying business class as opposed to economy.

 We arrive early, at 4:35 am.
 Passport control for “other residents” is easy and friendly.
 We exit with our small carryons through the “Nothing to Declare” exit to enter the arrivals hall.
 Immediately our driver is there to whisk us off to our hotel.
 Streets are empty, the city is quiet.
 After a few words with the concierge, we are given a room for early arrival.
 Bless their welcoming hearts.